olincollege/scicomp-p2-migration/README.md

 pip install -r requirements.txt
 ```

-The repository has a set of 3 Python script files and a Jupyter Notebook for running the simulation.
+The repository and project is currently being updated.
+Check the branch `migration` to see the most recent changes.